almeida-matheus/links/README.md

 ## About

-A web app for listing service profile links
+A web app to list service profile links

-Similar to tools like [linktr.ee](https://linktr.ee/) and [beacons.ai](https://beacons.ai/)

 ![links](/assets/image/links.png)